michaelb/sniprun/doc/sources/interpreters/Python3_original.md

-To use a custom python interpreter ( maybe python2, or a particular version?) you can provide the following interpreter options:, using a venv is also supported (provide one or several relative paths "../venv" etc.. may be necessary if you didn't open neovim at the root of the project)
+To use a custom python interpreter ( maybe python2, or a particular version?) you can provide the following interpreter options:, using a venv is also supported (provide one or several relative paths "../venv" etc.. may be necessary if Neovim didn't set the current working directory at the root of the project (presumably next to the venv).

 ```lua